 Two identically rusted Lodge #7s, before and after electrolysis:

 Items I find useful include stainless steel Chore Boy™ scrubbers (never brass or copper, they will transfer their color to the iron), and a medium stainless steel bristled brush.
 Popsicle sticks and expired credit/gift cards cut into shapes are great for getting into crannies to scrape and chip away at stubborn bits.
-Bamboo skewers work well for deep cleaning loosened crud from fine details in pieces like corn stick pans.
+Bamboo skewers work well for deep cleaning loosened crud from skillet markings or from fine details in pieces like corn stick pans.
 Use 0000 steel wool for a final once-over on smooth surfaces.

 Sometimes, there are some stubborn dark stains left behind, and that's not unusual.
 The thinking is don't use anything harsh to try to remove them or you risk damaging metal.
 And by damage, I mean leaving any kind of marks, either scraping, grinding, or even polishing swirl marks.
 The consensus among collectors, though, is it's normal to have some staining and cooking utensil marks on vintage cast iron because people didn't buy pans back-when to display, they bought them to use.
 You can try to remove or at least minimize residual stains by soaking the piece in a solution of 50/50 white vinegar and water for 30 minutes at a time, followed by a buffing with 0000 steel wool.
 An alternate method is to wet the piece and then apply white vinegar full strength with a sprayer bottle, let stand a few minutes, and scrub with a stainless steel scrubber or steel wool.
 With repeated cooking use, however, layers of new seasoning will continue to darken the piece, and any stains that did not yield to the vinegar treatment will blend in.